OpenZeppelin/uniswap-solidity-hooks-template/README.md

 # Uniswap Solidity Hooks Template

+> [!WARNING]
+> This project is still in a very early and experimental phase.
+It has never
+> been audited nor thoroughly reviewed for security vulnerabilities.
+Do not use
+> in production.

 ### **A template for writing Uniswap v4 Hooks with custom swap curve implemantion in Stylus**

 This template is built on top of [Uniswap V4 Template](https://github.com/uniswapfoundation/v4-template).